nicheoflasting/Data-Structure-and-Algorithms/optional_project.md

 * Bar chart showing average popularity per album.

-* Heatmap visualizing top 5 tracks from each album by year.
+* Heatmap visualizing top first 5 tracks from each album by year.

 **Key Steps in the Algorithm:**